reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

 ## Structure of an CDK Application
 A CDK project is composed of an `App` construct and one or more constructs of type `Stack`.
 When we generated the project by running `cdk init`, one `App` and one `Stack` construct were generated.

-Similarly, the `Stack` is where we define our infrastructure.
-It is the unit of deployment in the AWS CDK.
-All AWS resources defined within the scope of a stack are provisioned as a single unit.

 ### The App Construct - the CDK Application
 The `App` is a construct that represents an entire CDK app.
 This construct is normally the root of the construct tree.
 We define an `App` instance as the entry point of our CDK application and then define the constructs where the `App` is used as the parent scope.